Involuntary Weight Loss

 ByMichael R. Wasserman, MD, California Association of Long Term Care Medicine

-Reviewed/Revised Feb 2023
+Reviewed/Revised Feb 2025

 View Patient Education

 Involuntary weight loss generally develops over weeks or months.
-It can be a sign of a significant physical or mental disorder and is associated with an increased risk for mortality.
+It can be a sign of a significant physical or mental health condition and is associated with an increased risk for mortality.
 The causative disorder may be obvious (eg, chronic diarrhea due to a malabsorption syndrome) or occult (eg, an undiagnosed cancer).

 This discussion focuses on patients who present for weight loss rather than those who lose weight as a more-or-less expected consequence of a known chronic disorder (eg, metastatic cancer, end-stage chronic obstructive pulmonary disease [COPD]).